slamballais/academic-kickstart/content/authors/admin/_index.md

 bio: A researcher with experience in psychology, neuroscience, epidemiology, genetics and statistics.

 interests:
-- Omics (methods)
+- Genomics
-- Neuroimaging (methods)
+- Neuroimaging
+- Methodology
 - Epidemiology
-- Theoretical cognomics
-- R

 education:
   courses: